blbadger/blbadger.github.io/3-body-problem-2.md

 	plot(output_array, i)
 ```
 Deleting cache keys that are out-of-range or with too small precision allows us to prevent the cache from growing too large as the zoom video is computed.

+Unfortunately, when implemented we see that this method has a significant flaw: we don't really want to re-use precomputed divergence computations from larger scales at smaller even if they are incremented to match an expected value for more total iteration.
+Because of sensitivity to initial conditions, such incremented estimates are bound to become more inaccurate the larger the difference in scale (and thus the number of maximum iterations).
+Unfortunately our method of saving the values of certain elements is useful only if we can recall the values of elements at much smaller elements.

 ### Multistep Linear Methods